 For additional information or questions, contact:

 The Deschutes River is home to many species of native fish and some of the most idyllic fishing spots reside in Bend parks.
 In addition to river fishing, the District also features fishing ponds at Pine Nursery and Shevlin Parks that are stocked by Oregon Department of Fish & Wildlife.
+View the Oregon Department of Fish & Wildlife stocking schedule here.
 Shevlin Pond is open to youth 17 years and under.
 Learn more.
+Licenses: All state angling licenses and regulations apply at all locations.
+Fishing is open to youth, 17 years and under, and anglers with disabilities.
+Youth aged 12 to 17 must have a juvenile fishing license.
+Limit of two fish per day, eight inch minimum length.
+Bait: Whether bait and/or fly fishing is allowed depends on location.
+Please check ODFW’s website for more information as regulations may change.

 Parking for Floaters:

-Park & Float will open for summer 2024 on Saturday, June 22.
-Contact Tumalo Creek for rental opportunities, weather-permitting, until June 22.
+Park & Float is now closed for summer 2024.
+Contact Tumalo Creek for rental opportunities, weather-permitting, through the rest of September.

 Park & Float is at Simpson Ave. and Bradbury Way, across from The Pavilion at 1000 SW Bradbury Way, and has free parking, rental services, access to the river shuttle and more.
 It’s a convenient one-stop location for a day of river fun.
 Shuttle rides have a $5 fee.